plattfot/qmk_firmware/keyboards/splitkb/kyria/keymaps/plattfot/README.md

 Clotap on the left hand.

-A LCtrl key is added on the far right as there is no other Ctrl key on the left side of the keyboard.
+A LAlt key is added on the far left as there is no other Alt key on the left half of the keyboard.

 # Adjust Layer: RGB
 ```